Homemade Ramen Broth

 Instructions

-1. Place pork bones and chicken carcasses in a large pot and cover in cold water; bring to a boil, then drain water.
-Clean residual marrow or blood from bones until they are clean and white.
-While bones are coming to a boil, heat oil in a heavy-bottomed pan and add scallion ends, garlic, and ginger, and cook until deeply browned on all sides.
+1. Place pig Bones and chicken carcasses in a large pot and cover in cold water; bring to boil, then drain water.
+Clean residual marrow or blood until bones are clean and white.
+While bones are coming to boil, heat oil in a heavy-bottomed pan and add scallions, garlic, and ginger and cook until deeply browned on all sides.

-3. When ready to serve, finely chop the pork fat and stir it back into the broth.
+3. Finely chop pork fat and stir into broth to finish.

 No comments yet.
 Add the first comment